Posts

 T.S.
 Eliot is known for his reservations about spring.
 Yet the author of the line "April is the cruelest month" wrote a friend in April 1911 to tell her about how beautiful the season was.
 "Paris has burst out, during my absence," Eliot wrote, "and it is such a revelation that I feel I ought to make it known.
 At London, one pretended that it was spring, and tried to coax the spring, and talk of the beautiful weather; but one continued to hibernate amongst the bricks ...
 But here!"
 Chicago has been more like Eliot's London than his Paris recently, but spring is almost here, so it’s time to clean out my notebook of winter stage observations from the last seven weeks of Chicago theater.
 After a somewhat sparse fall season for Chicago theater, with few productions that I personally found exciting, the winter has been productive.
 These nine shows, ranging from opera to musical theater to straight plays to one Gilbert & Sullivan operetta, show a little o...

-RANKING THE BEST "ANDREA CHENIER" VIDEOS
+RANKING ALL 13 "ANDREA CHENIER" VIDEOS

 Some operas reward repeat listens, but relatively few reward back-to-back repeat watches.
 Many librettos boil their stories down to the essentials, with a love triangle at the center and little historical or imaginative detail going on around it in the words.
 And they can be long, with the longest operas running six hours.
 (Hi, Wagner.)
 Umberto Giordano’s Andrea Chénier , however, is a rare counterexample.
 With a libretto by Luigi Illica ( Tosca, La Bohème ), the opera runs just two hours but gives a sweeping account of the cultural and political life during both the French Revolution and the Reign of Terror.
 The experience is often more like watching a play than an opera, with an emphasis on dialogue that does not interrupt the sweep of the melodies but explores many details outside of the standard love triangle (which can be found here as well for those who love that).
-This packing of detail into a tight package might help explain why, in the last two years alone, at ...
+This packing of detail into a tight package might help explain why, in the last two years alone, at l...